VladChat/luggage-scale/blog_src/content/posts/2025/10/saturn-s-moon-shows-favorable-conditions-for-life-simply-phenomenal-eco-luggage-.md

 - Comfort: Carrying a lighter bag means fewer transfers to check-in, shorter lines, and easier navigation through transit.
 - Carbon: Lighter loads reduce aircraft fuel consumption at scale.
 While an individual’s contribution is small, a culture of right-sizing baggage across millions of passengers is non-trivial—especially when paired with other low-impact choices.

 Want to understand how we think about weight, measurement, and traveler experience?
-Read our story: <a href="https://luggage-scale.com/about">About</a>.
+Read our story: About.

 ## Enceladus, Exploration, and a Culture of Measurement